VickyNarotamo/JavaScript-Projects/README.md

 These are some of the small projects I made using JavaScript.

 Projects:
-Pizza Menu
+Pizza Menu,
-Tic Tac Toe Game
+Tic Tac Toe Game,
 Calculator

 Pizza Menu